Sri Lanka Podujana Peramuna: Founding

+Electoral successes

-In the 2018 Sri Lankan local elections, in a surprise result, the SLPP won a 40% plurality of votes, emerging as the party with the most councilors and local authorities.
+In the 2018 Sri Lankan local elections, in a surprise result, the SLPP won a 40% plurality of votes, emerging as the party with the most councilors and local authorities; they won 239 Local Government Bodies including Municipals Councils, Urban Councils, and Pradeshiya Sabhas.
 The SLPP contested in the election under its flower bud symbol.

-In the 2019 Sri Lankan presidential election, younger brother of former president Mahinda Rajapaksa and former Defense Secretary Gotabaya Rajapaksa, contested in the elections as the SLPP candidate and later won the election and was sworn in as the new President of Sri Lanka.
-In the 2020 Sri Lankan parliamentary election, the SLPP won a landslide victory and a clear majority in the parliament, winning 116 seats in the Parliament of Sri Lanka.
-Five members of the Rajapaksa family won seats in the parliament, and former President Mahinda Rajapaksa was sworn in as the new Prime Minister.
+In the 2019 Sri Lankan presidential election, the younger brother of the Rajapaksas contested in the elections as the SLPP candidate and later won the election and was sworn in as the new president of Sri Lanka.
+In the 2020 Sri Lankan parliamentary election, the SLPP won a landslide victory and a clear majority in the parliament, winning 116 seats in Parliament.
+Five members of the Rajapaksa family won seats in the parliament, and the former president Rajapaksa was sworn in as the new prime minister of Sri Lanka.